JimLynx/fundpin/README.md

 - The Facebook 'Share' button returns the home url of the site, and not the specific project or blog page as intented.
 However, through the same package [django_social_share](https://pypi.org/project/django-social-share/), the Twitter and Email options return the correct results.
 I have tried many fixes to this, yet have not found a resolve and have decided to leave this as an existing issue to be resolved in further development after submission.
 - During HTML validation, recieved: "**Error**: Duplicate attribute id." => **Unresolved**: `id="id_image"` is generated in the same input as `id="new-image"`, presumably by the JavaScript.
 As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.
 - During HTML validation, recieved: "**Error**: Duplicate ID in remove_(itemid)" => **Unresolved**: Unable to find cause, but presumed to be from the `update_remove_donation.html`template.
 As this is working fine, I've decided to leave this as a future bug fix for now due to time-constraints.
 - Email confirmation of purchase order is not going through after checkout success.
-Webhooks see, to be working and unsure why the email is not sending.
+Webhooks seem to be working and unsure why the email is not sending.
 Due to time-constraints, this issue will be resolved at a later date after project submission.
 - If keyword is entered in the Search bar, it returns all words that that keyword is part of - i.e if entering a search for 'lion' then the word 'bil**lion**' is returned.
+Due to time-constraints, this issue will be resolved at a later date after project submission.

 > [Back to Top](#table-of-contents)